Can Depression Be Cured?

 Managing Stress

 Stress is an inevitable part of life, however it’s important to know how to manage it in order to avoid it having a negative impact on your mental health.
-Stress, if unmanaged, can be a major contributing factor to depression, so it’s important to keep it at a manageable level.
+Stress, if unmanaged, can be a major contributing factor to depression.
+Managing stress is crucial for individuals with various types of mood disorders, including Major Depressive Disorder (MDD) and Persistent Depressive Disorder (PDD).
 Here are some strategies for managing stress and avoiding negative coping mechanisms:

 • Developing healthy coping mechanisms – It’s important to find healthy ways to cope with stress, such as talking to friends or engaging in hobbies that make you feel relaxed.
 Avoiding unhealthy coping mechanisms such as drinking alcohol or using drugs will help you manage your stress more effectively.